sabithanazareth/clip_fewshot/README.md

 </div>

 ## Description
 Explored CLIP Model for the few shot capabilities [CLIP architecture](https://github.com/openai/CLIP).
-Given training, test and validation set test set is the best performing model.
+Given training, test and validation set, test set is the best performing model.
 On the other side, we have tested ViT-B/16 and ViT-B/32 CLIP models.
 The latter provided the best results.

 ## Provided dataset